husslt/digital-electronics-1/labs/09-project/README.md

 ### Transmitter

-Character represented by number (using table above) is converted to its correspondence morse code timing (one big decoder).
+Character represented by number (using table above) is converted to its correspondending morse code timing (one big decoder).
-When triggered selected timing will "shift-out" to one ouput bit
+When triggered, selected timing will "shift-out" to one output bit

-### Reciever
+### Receiver

-When triggered input bit will "shift-in" to timming binary number (morse code timing).
+When triggered, input bit will "shift-in" to timming binary number (morse code timing).

-This "shifted-in" timing is converted to its correspondence morse code character (reversed decoder to trasmiter one).
+This "shifted-in" timing is converted to its correspondending morse code character (reversed decoder to transmitter one).

 Shift register clock has to respond to input morse timing.